Advania UK logo Advania UK logo compact

 However, just like every other new technology that has become commonplace, with training and an undertaking to properly monitor its use, Copilot can become the backbone of your day to day operations.

-The primary feature of Microsoft Copilot lies in its ability to cut down on the time your people spend on repetitive and often mundane tasks – responsibilities which may not be exciting but are absolutely business-critical.
+The primary feature of Copilot for Microsoft 365 lies in its ability to cut down on the time your people spend on repetitive and often mundane tasks – responsibilities which may not be exciting but are absolutely business-critical.
 By shaving off time from daily tasks, Copilot helps your people free up their schedule to focus on the highest priority activities that drive real value for you.
 Copilot’s strength is in anticipating your needs and responding in detail to human language prompts.

 How to use Microsoft Copilot in Word